ushapriya75/16978ushapriya-assignment/README.txt

-# 16978ushapriya-assignment

-College Management System

-Final Year Project Source Code

-Download the files and set credetnials according to report...

-author:Usha Priya Mangina
-studentid: 16978
+I developed Management System to add student details and retrive their details for easy access.